Costa Rican Egg Nog – Rompope

-Egg nog, known in Spanish as rompope, is a diary-based drink comprised of liquid or powdered milk, egg whites or yolks, sugar, cinnamon, and nutmeg.
+Egg nog, known in Spanish as rompope, is a dairy-based drink comprised of liquid or powdered milk, egg whites or yolks, sugar, cinnamon, and nutmeg.
 Its origins are widely debated with everywhere from Europe to the Americas claiming to be the owner of the original recipe.
 What we do know is that rompope dates back to the 17th century and that it’s delicious.

 Ingredients